CSCfi/csc-user-guide/docs/apps/spades.md

 Version on CSC's Servers

--   Puhti: 3.15.0
+-   Puhti-rhel7: 3.15.0

 ## Usage

-In Puhti, SPAdes is activated by loading the _biokit_ environment.
+In Puhti-rhel7, SPAdes is activated by loading the _biokit_ environment.

 ```text
 module load biokit